robertjspencer/robertjspencer.github.io/_posts/2022-10-01-COVID19-NYT-Part2.md

 ![image](https://user-images.githubusercontent.com/105367716/172182618-f3060c24-9dcc-48ab-bd5a-c9064e69cda1.png)

 The resulting R value = 0.24.
-Meaning that there is a weak correlation between a state's population density and its death:population ratio.
+Meaning that there is a weak correlation between a state's death:population ratio and population density.

 ### Question 2 answer - 2.
 Does a state's income inequality correlate with its deaths:population ratio?

 Using state_info2.csv, I calculated the relationship between each state's death:population ratio and income inequality as seen below.

 ![image](https://user-images.githubusercontent.com/105367716/172182411-f01d982e-f9f7-49f5-99d9-86aba19a12a0.png)

+The resulting R value = 0.17.
+Meaning that there is a weak correlation between a state's death:population ratio and income inequality.